deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Yes…” Genshi was obviously speed-reading a document as he spoke.
 “Apparently they stole a Hunter swarmship.
 Garaaf was able to scratch together a basic communicator out of some of its components.”

 Daar duck-nodded slowly, and considered the hologram over the table.
 It was actually two holograms side-by-side, a fully pulled out overview of the planet, against which the structure was the mere suggestion of a hair just above its surface, and a pulled-in view of the structure in a little more detail.
 Neither view truly gave Fiin a sense of scale or proportion, but how could it?
-Anything on a planetary scale was just too big to truly grasp.
+Anything on a planetary scale was just too big to really grasp.

 It didn’t take Daar long to think, though. “...This ring,” he asked slowly.
 “Important?”